San Marco Avenue Design Standards Update

 - Tuesday, April 3, 2:00pm, The Alcazar Room, City Hall: Planning and Zoning Board meeting;

-- Monday, April 23, 5:00pm, The Alcazar Room, City Hall: City Commission will consider guidelines for first reading;
+- Monday, June 25, 5:00pm, The Alcazar Room, City Hall: City Commission will consider the updated standards for adoption by Resolution;